-- Specific budget allocations to facilitate the work of the Able, Gifted and Talented Child (AGT) Coordinator and of relevant challenge projects. - Expert provision visitors to school making a contribution to the teaching with special knowledge, skills and understanding. - Specialist teaching recruitment and deployment of teachers who have a background of specific expertise with children of known ability in the subject concerned. - Focused teaching setting aside specific, planned time to engage with identified individuals or groups of children in line with their attainment and progress. - Withdrawal across year groups a nominated group of children taken out of their normal classroom to work with a teacher or other adult in an area of expertise or specialism. - Setting facilitating smaller teaching groups of pupils with similar attainment levels, including groups of higher achieving pupils.
+- Specific budget allocations to facilitate the work of the Able, Gifted and Talented Child (AGT) Coordinator and of relevant challenge projects. - Expert provision visitors to school making a contribution to the teaching with special knowledge, skills and understanding. - Specialist teaching recruitment and deployment of teachers who have a background of specific expertise with children of known ability in the subject concerned. - Focused teaching setting aside specific, planned time to engage with identified individuals or groups of children in line with their attainment and progress. - Setting facilitating smaller teaching groups of pupils with similar attainment levels, including groups of higher achieving pupils, accessing higher level differentiation.